Ugocode/Product-Hunt/README.md

 Product App:

-This is where all the products are being uploaded to.
+This is where all the products to be upvoted are being uploaded to.